ohnotnow/sentiment-analyser/Readme.md

 python main.py --max_tokens=2000 --quiet https://www.example.com
 ```

+See also the example `batch.sh` for an example of using the command to process a long list of URL's.
 ## Output

 The tool will print the summary and sentiment analysis of the text found at the URL.
 The sentiment analysis includes a score from 0 (very bad) to 10 (very good) and a short summary of the sentiment.
 Example from a review of an Air Fryer :